vineetver/World-Happiness-Report/README.md

 <h2 align="center">World Happiness Report</h2>

-## Task Description
+## Description

-The objective of this project is to analyze countries’ happiness levels and the potential factors that influence happiness.
+The World Happiness Report reveals a bright light in the darkness of the COVID-19 pandemic.
+The pandemic brought not only pain but also a new sense of connection, solidarity and an increase in social support.
+Overall, the detailed data is more than just a silver lining — it’s a story of humanity.
+Which countries are the happiest?
+How did happiness levels change over the past year?
+What factors matter most to happiness?
+Where does the United States rank?
+And what can policy-makers learn from the data?

+We mapped the data of every country, then set about in an attempt to extract meaning and stories from the data.
+The analysis presented in our report offer a hopeful and encouraging message for policy-makers.

 Ladder score is a measure of happiness on a scale of 0 to 10.

 Specifically, we wish to answer the following questions:

-Regions: Which regions are included in our dataset and how many countries belong to each region?
+- Regions: Which regions are included in our dataset and how many countries belong to each region?

-Ladder Score: What countries had the lowest and highest improvement in ladder score over the years?
+- Ladder Score: What countries had the lowest and highest improvement in ladder score over the years?
 How has a country’s happiness evolved over time?

-Correlation: What is the correlation among factors?
+- Correlation: What is the correlation among factors?
 How does the correlation evolve over time and what is its impact on ladder score?

-Regression Model: What would a model to predict ladder score look like?
+- Regression Model: What would a model to predict ladder score look like?
 Which factors are most important in predicting ladder score?

-Top Countries: On average, which countries are the happiest?
+- Top Countries: On average, which countries are the happiest?
 Do the same top countries repeat in other factors?

-Central Limit Theorem: What is the distribution of ladder score and what are the results of applying the central limit theorem to the ladder score variable?
+- Central Limit Theorem: What is the distribution of ladder score and what are the results of applying the central limit theorem to the ladder score variable?

-Sampling Methods: How can we accurately run our analysis on a subset of the dataset while maintaining relevant results?
+- Sampling Methods: How can we accurately run our analysis on a subset of the dataset while maintaining relevant results?
 What is the best sampling method that will help archive this target?

 ## About the data